|

 is very receptive to NAPS having access to members in both the areas of representing disciplinary action and work place environment.
 NAPS HQ requested Capitol-Atlantic Area VP, Richard Green, along with NAPS President

 over Greensboro NAPS members, Rodney Charles schedule a Consultative Meeting with Mr. Bunnell to address current local issues.
-Special Supervisor VERA The resident officers announced that in working with USPS

 HQ regarding the number of excess supervisors in the areas of the New York Metro, Northern NJ, Long Island, Triboro and Westchester